Breton language: Orthography

-In 1955 François Falcʼhun and the group Emgleo Breiz proposed a new orthography.
-It was designed to use a set of graphemes closer to the conventions of French.
+In 1955, François Falc'hun and the group Emgleo Breiz proposed a new orthography, which was designed to use a set of graphemes closer to the conventions of French.
 This Orthographe universitaire ("University Orthography", known in Breton as Skolveurieg) was given official recognition by the French authorities as the "official orthography of Breton in French education".
-It was opposed in the region and was used only by the magazine Brud Nevez and the publishing house Emgleo Breiz, which disappeared in 2015.
+It was opposed in the region and was only by the magazine Brud Nevez and the publishing house Emgleo Breiz, which disappeared in 2015.

-In the 1970s, a new standard orthography was devised – the etrerannyezhel or interdialectale.
+In the 1970s, a new standard orthography was devised: the etrerannyezhel or interdialectale.
 This system is based on the derivation of the words.

-Today the majority of writers continue to use the Peurunvan orthography, and it is the version taught in most Breton-language schools.
+Today, most writers continue to use the Peurunvan orthography, and it is the version taught in most Breton-language schools.

 Alphabet

 Breton is written in the Latin script.
 Peurunvan, the most commonly used orthography, consists of the following letters: